-Jack A. Yanovski, MD, PhD Section on Growth and Obesity
+Jack A. Yanovski, MD, PhD

+Section on Growth and Obesity

-Laboratory Description and Research Opportunity
+Laboratory Description and Research Opportunity:

-The primary goal of the Section on Growth and Obesity (SGO) is to elucidate metabolic and behavioral endophenotypes that contribute to the development of obesity.
-Using an integrated program of basic and clinical translational research that takes advantage of the exceptional resources of the NIH Clinical Research Center as well as collaborations with intramural and extramural scientists, our ongoing and proposed studies of people with monogenic and polygenic obesity advance our understanding of energy balance regulation during childhood.
-In addition, using our longitudinal cohorts of children who have undergone intensive phenotyping, we examine genetic and phenotypic factors predictive of progression to adult obesity.
-Once identified as linked to obesity, genetic variants that impair gene function are studied intensively and precision medicine approaches applied to treatment.
+The primary goal of the Section on Growth and Obesity is to elucidate the genetic underpinnings of the metabolic and behavioral endophenotypes that contribute to the development of obesity in children.
+Using an integrated program of basic and clinical translational research, our ongoing studies of patients with monogenic and polygenic obesity and volunteer children of all weight strata aim to advance our understanding of energy balance regulation during childhood.
+Using our unique longitudinal cohorts of children who have undergone intensive metabolic and behavioral phenotyping, we examine genetic and phenotypic factors predictive of progression to adult obesity in children who are in the "pre-obesity" state, allowing characterization of phenotypes unconfounded by the impact of obesity itself.
+Once identified as linked to obesity, genetic variants that impair gene function are studied intensively.
 These approaches are expected to improve our ability to predict which children are at greatest risk for obesity and its comorbid conditions and to lead to more targeted, etiology-based prevention and treatment strategies for pediatric obesity.